 No one likes to hear unknown noises in their home.
 You know the source most likely isn’t a ghost.
 And you, of course, remind yourself that when you hear those noises late at night.
-We’re here to give you that more reasonable, less paranormal explanation.
+We’re here to give you that more reasonable, less spooky explanation.
 It’s your plumbing!
 We’ve put together a list of four plumbing noises you never want to hear – and what causes them.

 A Quick Warning